google/shoptimizer/docs/developer-guide.md

 count of the number of products that were affected.
 Log or store this result on your infrastructure to keep track of how effective specific optimizers are.

-Section 4.3 'Parsing the Response' details the format of the Shoptimizer response.
+See [Section 4.4](./developer-guide.md#44-parsing-the-response) 'Parsing the Response' for details on the format of the Shoptimizer response.

 ### 7.2 View customLabel Fields in Google Ads